born-to-be-mad/learn-k8s/README.md

   which contains a deployment called "helloworld", pulling from the image karthequian/helloworld, and exposes port 80 of the container to the pod.
 * `kubectl expose deployment helloworld --type=NodePort` to expose the pod to the public internet using the kubectl expose command.
   The `--type=NodePort` flag exposes the deployment outside of the cluster.
 If you're using this on a cloud provider, you can use a `--type=LoadBalancer` that will provision an external IP address would be provisioned to access the service.
 * `minikube service helloworld` will open your web browser to your application that is running in Kubernetes!

+# Linux tricks
+* `chmod +x ./kubectl` to make the kubectl executable.